 Whether in the landscape or a bonsai collection this cultivar is one of the best to experience and enjoy.
 The cork bark runs longitudinally throughout the trunks and branches and begins to appear during the fourth year of growth.
 Mature bark, which takes approximately twenty-five years to fully form, is definitely worth waiting for.
 It is very thick, rugged and extremely persistent.
 KY growth habit is conical and very dense if left to its own devise.
 Needles produced from the long central candle of a whorl can be a long as 6".
 A ten year old can be 4'H x 4'W. Full sun for all the corticosa members.
 Zone 5.

-An irregular dwarf upright with medium green 1.5" needles and prominent white/silver resin-coated buds.
+An graceful, irregular, dwarf upright with medium green 1.5" needles and adorned with prominent white/silver resin-coated buds.
 Annual growth can be 3-5" resulting in a 3.5'H x 3'W 10 year old beauty in the full sun landscape.
 Zone 5 A Wabi Sabi Favorite!

 Discovered as a witch's broom in the Czech Republic in 1989, this little gem is a dwarf globe with 1" gray-green slightly curved needles on branches growing 1.5" annually.
 In ten years: 12"H x 12"W. Full sun.
 Zone 5

 Discovered as an unusual seedling near Port Jervis, NJ, this landscape beauty is a dense, conical slow-grower with irregular branch and trunk growth.
 3/8" dark green foliage is congested at the branch tips.
 Annual growth can be 2-4" producing a 3'H x 2'W plant in ten years.
 Full sun/partial shade.
 Zone 4.

 The very best of the mounding spreaders, 'Elizabeth' was discovered on Mt Rainier in the 1940s.
 The 1/2" needles are a greenish-blue and can become more powder blue when mature.
 She can grow as much as 6" per year and produce a magnificent 18"H x 48"W gem in 10 years of growth.
 Full sun.
 Zone 5